-By the end of Super Smash Bros.
-4’s metagame, Marth found himself at the very top of our tier list.
-Powerful finishers, a solid recovery, and an excellent damage-racker in Dancing Blade eclipsed the kit of every other character.
-Marth has fallen off significantly for Super Smash Bros.
-Ultimate, but he’s still considered viable, by all accounts.
-Just as a quick heads-up, this guide is going to be almost identical to Lucina’s outside of the introduction and a few points in the introduction and training sections.
-You don’t need to read both if you don’t want to!
-Now then, let’s get started with today’s training.
+Welcome to our Marth amiibo guide!
+At the end of the Super Smash Bros.
+4 metagame, Marth found himself at the very top of our tier list.
+Powerful finishers, a solid recovery, and an excellent damage-racker in Dancing Blade eclipsed the movesets of every other character.
+Marth has fallen off significantly in Super Smash Bros.
+Ultimate, and now struggles to contend even for a mid-tier ranking.
+For more information on why that is, go give his wiki page a read.
+Otherwise, let’s jump right into today’s training!

-As far as amiibo training goes, Marth is easy and difficult at the same time.
-He only has to use a few moves, but those moves need to be properly spaced for maximum effect.
-Though the AI might “teach itself” its tipper hitboxes, you’ll need to learn them too.
-Which is actually more easily done than said.
-Regardless, thanks again to MiDe for contributing Marth (and Lucina’s) training information!
-You can find their YouTube channel here, if you’d like to give it a look.
-If you have any questions before, during, or after training, you can join our Discord server and ask!
-Once you join, we’ll be sure to point you in the right direction.
-Thanks for reading — until next time!
+As far as amiibo training goes, Marth is both easy and difficult to raise at the same time.
+He only has to use a few moves, but those moves need to be properly spaced for maximum damage.
+Though the AI does sort-of “teach itself” its tipper hitboxes, you’ll need to learn them too — and that’s easier said than done.
+If you have any questions, please consult our Discord community!
+Check out our Patreon page and donation box if you’d like, too.
+Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.